 In a large bowl, whisk together the whole-wheat flour, almond flour, ground flax seed, baking powder, pumpkin pie spice, cinnamon and salt.

-In another large bowl, whisk together the sugar, olive oil, and extract.
+In another large bowl, whisk together the sugar, olive oil, pumpkin and extract.
 Whisk in the eggs one at a time.
 Fold the dry ingredients into the wet ones until just combined.

 Gently fold the shredded apple into the muffin batter.
 Divide the batter evenly between the muffin cups.
 Top with crushed walnuts.